pixelpiloten/prometheus/README.md

     $ mkdir -p /myvolumes/prometheus/server
     ```

+### Step 2 - Deploy the helm chart.

+1. Clone this repo to your computer (not the server).

-4. Deploy the helm chart.
+2. Deploy the helm chart.

     ```bash
     $ helm install --name pixelpiloten_prometheus . -f values.yaml
     ```

-5. Create a port-forward to the Grafana Service, port 8080 can be whatever port you want.
+3. Create a port-forward to the Grafana Service, port 8080 can be whatever port you want.

     ```bash
     $ kubectl -n monitoring port-forward svc/grafana 8080:80
     ```

-6. Now you can access the Grafana web GUI in your browser.
+4. Now you can access the Grafana web GUI in your browser.

     ```bash
     http://127.0.0.1:8080